pjmaninang/Bike-Sales-SQL-Analysis-Project/README.md

 ## Recommendations

+- With 96% of revenue concentrated in Bikes, expand product development, marketing, and bundling strategies for Accessories and Clothing to reduce reliance on a single category while boosting high-margin segments
+- Maintain and strengthen market share in the U.S. and Australia (62% combined share) while targeting underpenetrated but high-potential regions like the U.K., Germany, and France with localized promotions and partnerships
+- Develop targeted campaigns or limited-time offers to counteract the recurring July slowdown and maintain momentum during historically weak months

 ## Limitations
-- Sales data in both of the years 2010 and 2014 are incomplete, which have contributed to lower sales figures, inflated net profit margins, and innacurate year-over-year growth percentages for their preceding and/or following years
+- Incomplete Sales Data for 2010 and 2014 – Sales records for these years are partial, which has likely resulted in understated revenue figures, inflated net profit margins, and distorted year-over-year growth rates for adjacent periods
-- Some of the order date data and the customer demographic data were null or blank values, and there is no reliable source of truth to fill in those blanks
+- Missing Order Date and Customer Demographic Information – Certain order dates and customer demographic fields contain null or blank values, with no authoritative source available to accurately supplement the missing data